Followers

 Social Distancing

 The first was quarantine, the social distancing of the day.
-Hard to do when men are organized in unit sets, such as companies, regiments, and brigades.
-Harder to do in winter quarters, where men huddled freezing around smokey campfires and shared common meals together.
-Meals often sparse and un-nutritious.
+Hard to do when men are organized in units such as companies, regiments, and brigades.
+Harder to do in winter quarters, where men huddled freezing around smoky campfires and shared common meals together.
+Meals were often sparse and unnutritious.
 The Continental Army could not telework.
 Well, at least not for long.

 Winter cantonments such as Valley Forge, Morristown